-Building with Structural Insulated Panels Requires Less Skilled Labor
+Structural Insulated Panels Lower Costs by Requiring Less Skilled Labor

 May 13, 2019

-That number has risen every year since 2012.
-This scarcity in skilled labor has led to higher costs across the housing industry and higher home costs overall.
+According to a 2018 report from the National Association of Home Builders, 84% of builders reported seeing a shortage in skilled labor availability.
+This shortage of skilled labor has grown every year since 2012, leading to higher costs across the housing industry, and higher home costs overall.
 In the last five years, median home prices have risen 30%.

-The cost of traditional stick-built homes, unsurprisingly, is significantly affected by labor availability.
-Stick-built homes are assembled entirely on-site.
-Walls, roofs, and floor trusses must be framed out on the home’s permanent foundation.
-The process is extremely labor-intensive and usually expensive.
+The cost of constructing traditional stick-built homes is significantly affected by skilled labor availability because they must be assembled entirely on-site.
+Walls, roofs, and floor trusses must be framed on the home’s permanent foundation.
+This process is often expensive and extremely labor-intensive.

-Homes built from structural insulated panels (SIPs) are one of the fastest-growing segments in the construction industry today and the most popular choice for panelized building.
-Although there are many good reasons to build with SIPS, the faster build time is one of the most frequently cited reasons.
+Prefab panelized homes built with SIPs are one of the fastest-growing segments in the construction industry today and the most popular choice for panelized building.
+Although there are many good reasons to build homes with SIPS, the faster build time is one of the most frequently cited reasons.

 The difference between a panelized product and stick-built product are stark.
 SIPs offer six benefits over stick-built construction.

 6 Benefits of Building a Home with SIPs